joniumGit/dnsmule/rules/README.md

 ```

 Here the `add` is used to directly register a new rule into the ruleset with a given priority.
 The `register` call
 creates a new handler for rules of type `my.rule`.
-Any future `my.rule` creations from `yml` or code would be routed to
+Any future `my.rule` creations from YAML or code would be routed to
 this factory function.

+See the examples folder for more examples and how to use rules in code.

 ## Other Components in YAML